foxdonut/meiosis/docs/lessons/services-and-effects.md

 const update = stream();
 ```

-Next, our accumulator function.
+Next comes our accumulator function.
 This function needs to ignore `null` or `undefined` patches.
-That
-way, we can write services that don't return anything when they don't need to alter the state.
+That way, we can write services that don't return anything when they don't need to alter the state.

 If we're using [Mergerino](https://github.com/fuzetsu/mergerino), the accumulator is `merge`.
 This
 function already ignores empty patches.